oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/search/org-search-terms.rst

 4. You can enable or disable the following options (clear the **Use System** checkbox to customize the settings):

-   * **Enable Search History Feature** --- enables the :ref:`Search History feature <user-guide-search-search-history>`  that helps track your customers' searching activity, including the products users have searched for, the number of products found, etc. Additionally, the option enables :ref:`a Search Terms report <user-guide-search-terms-report>` that collects statistics on how many times a particular search term was used, the number of times that search term returned products, and the number of times it returned an empty result.
+   * **Enable Search History Reporting** --- enables the :ref:`Search History feature <user-guide-search-search-history>` globally to track your customers’ search activity in the storefront.
+The option also enables the :ref:`a Search Terms report <user-guide-search-terms-report>` that collects statistics on how many times a particular search term was used, the number of times that search term returned products, and the number of times it returned an empty result.
+When Enable Search History Reporting is disabled, the feature is removed from the main menu and grids, along with the Search Terms report.

-   * **Enable Global Search History** - enables the system to collect all statistics about the customers' search queries.
-Keep in mind that enabling this option may result in a large number of records being saved to the database on popular websites, so be careful when enabling this feature.
+   * **Enable Search History Collection** - depends on the Enable Search History Reporting option.
+When Enable Search History Collection is enabled, all search queries are logged into the database.
+This option allows enabling/disabling certain groups of visitors.
+For example, you can choose not to log requests from anonymous users by turning off this option at customer group level for Anonymous customers.
+Exercise care when enabling this option on popular websites as it may result in a large number of records saved to the database.

 5. Click **Save Settings**.